It's Time To Get Fat. Real Fat!

 The Diet-Heart Myth: Cholesterol and Saturated Fat Are Not the Enemy

-Funny enough, the new research is finding that humans may not be well adapted to eating oils created by scientists in a lab such as canola, sunflower, soybean, cottonseed, etc. In fact, research shows that "vegetable" oils (really seed oil) may be quite harmful.
-According to an article in Time magazine from 2016, "The unsaturated fats found in vegetable oils, when they're heated, tend to oxidize.
+Weird isn't it, how research shows that humans may not be well adapted to eating oils created by scientists in a lab such as canola, sunflower, soybean, cottonseed, etc. In fact, research shows that "vegetable" oils (a.k.a industrialized seed oil) may be quite harmful.
+As mentioned in Time magazine way back in from 2016, "The unsaturated fats found in vegetable oils, when they're heated, tend to oxidize.
 In this form, they're more dangerous to body tissues and can trigger inflammation, a known risk factor for making blood-vessel plaques unstable enough to cause a heart attack."
-The newest research is showing that it is the OXIDATION of fats NOT THE SATURATION LEVEL OF FAT that is the real issue for heart health.
-Experts like Dr. Jack Wolfson, a cardiologist, have, for years now, known that oxidation to be the true culprit in atherosclerosis and heart disease.
-According to proponants of this theory, known as the "degenerative hypothesis", states that those bad LDL's that we've all heard about only become a problem when they become oxidized.
-As a side note, even Omega-3's oxidize so you should always purchase any oils from a reputable source.
-Lastly, traditional fats simply taste better.
-A lot better.
+Research clearly demonstrates that it is the OXIDATION of fats NOT THE SATURATION LEVEL OF FAT that is the real issue for heart health.
+Even cardiologists such as Dr. Jack Wolfson, have been telling people for years that oxidation is the true culprit in atherosclerosis and heart disease.
+According to proponents of the theory, known as the "degenerative hypothesis", those so-called bad LDL's that we've all heard about, only become a problem when they become oxidized!
+As a side note, even Omega-3's oxidize so you should always purchase any fish oils from a reputable source.
+Lastly, traditional fats simply add way more flavor.

 Congratulations you found our most popular question.

 NOTE: Always use a clean utensil when scooping the fat from your jar.
 Introducing food into the jar can cause "nasties" in a pretty short order.